 Add an assignment dropbox

 You can add the assignment activity in Moodle to create an online 'drop-box' allowing your students to upload assignments or complete assignments online.
-The Assignment activity (at the very top of the list) can be configured to provide a solution to many different assessment scenarios, whether it's a submitted file, a presentation, examination and even group activities.
+The Assignment activity can be configured to provide a solution to many different assessment scenarios, whether it's a submitted file, a presentation, examination and even group activities.

 Add an assignment activity

 - In a topic, click the Add an activity drop-down list and select Assignment at the very top.
 Alternatively, if you have activated the +Activity chooser, click the very top Assignment item.

 - In the Assignment name field, enter the title of the assignment.